lini-lini/TestNavigation/README.md

 * "react-native": "0.72.4",

 !
-Not the bug, according documentation: https://reactnavigation.org/docs/use-focus-effect/#delaying-effect-until-transition-finishes
+Not a bug, according the documentation: https://reactnavigation.org/docs/use-focus-effect/#delaying-effect-until-transition-finishes